rar0n/rarons-TTS-Reader/README.md

 ### Features

-- Long text can be spoken via KoboldCpp TTS (hours?)
+- **Long text** can be spoken via KoboldCpp TTS (Only tested 45ish minute so far)
+- **Save audio** as wav or mp3 (when it's finished rendering the TTS)
+  - Note save as mp3 may take a bit of time (depending on length etc.)
-- Live highligthing of spoken sentences (or TTS chunks)
+- **Live highligthing** of spoken sentences (or TTS chunks)
-- Optional highlight margins, you can set the ratio of screen margin as a denominator (E.G 4 means 1/4 of screen height.
-When the highlight reaches 1/4 screen height from the top or bottom edge, it will scroll the highlight to the other 1/4 edge)
+- **highlight margins** (optional), you can set the ratio of screen margin as a "Scroll Denominator" (Ex.
+4 means 1/4 of screen height.
+When the highlight reaches 1/4 textbox height from its top or bottom edge, it will scroll the highlight to the other edge, with the same 1/4 distance, and so on.
-- TTS seed value management (can reuse seeds if you find one you like):
+- **TTS seed value management** (Rudimentary.
+Can reuse seeds):
   - Save / load to / from "Seed Vault" tab table.
   - Optional notes in the "Seed Vault" table.
-- Add custom pause lengths for various punctuations (in addition to KoboldCpp's TTS engine's pauses, maybe not so useful)
+- **Extra Pause settings** Add custom pause lengths for various punctuations (in addition to KoboldCpp's TTS engine's pauses, maybe not so useful)
-- Keyboard controls in addition to GUI:
+- **Keyboard controls** in addition to GUI:
   - Ctrl + Enter = Play / Speak.
 When speaking:
     - Space = Pause / resume
     - Arrow left / right = Rewind / Forward